contrapunctus-1/ido-mini/README.md

   (setq flx-ido-mode (not flx-ido-mode)))
 ```
 and bind it to a key.

+### ido-mini behaviour
+ido-mini tries to let the user modify core behaviour without
+redefining entire functions.
+This is done by providing variables which
+hold lists of functions (like typical Emacs hooks).

+The functions are run in sequence, and each accepting the output of
+the previous.
+Changing the functions in the list or even the order of
+the functions will change behaviour.

+Currently, there are two such variables -
+`ido-mini-buffer-list-functions` and
+`ido-mini-recentf-list-functions`. ido-mini uses the output of these
+functions to derive the final list of candidates.

 ## Known issues
 flx-ido and recent versions of ido override ido-mini's candidate coloring.
 As of now it's a choice between flx-ido/ido's matched string highlighting, and ido-mini's informatively colored candidates.
 If you'd rather have the latter, add `(setq flx-ido-use-faces nil)` and `(setq ido-use-faces nil)` to your init respectively.